sucharush/ODE-solvers/README.md

 If the derivative is unknown, it is approximated using centered differences.

 There are however a few limitations with our approach.
-- We only provided 2 type of built-in functions: `ModelProblemRHS` and `PolynomialRHS`.
+- We only provided 2 types of built-in functions: `ModelProblemRHS` and `PolynomialRHS`.
 - Despite the possibility of using arbitrary functions in `UserDefinedRHS`, we didn't manage to implement it in a way that allows the user to avoid recompilation.
   Additionally, the user needs to specify whether they want to use a known or unknown derivative for the function.